format37/reverse-proxy/README.md

 ```

 ### 3. Caddyfile
-* Update domain name in the first line
+* Update domain / subdomain name in the first line
 * Define required reverse_proxy ports to your services

 ### 3. Compose